kzdev-net/kzdev.perfutils/Source/Docs/articles/memory-management.md

 `MemoryStreamSlim` provides a static [`ReleaseMemoryBuffers`](xref:KZDev.PerfUtils.MemoryStreamSlim.ReleaseMemoryBuffers) method that allows you to release the memory buffers being cached for use by the stream instances.
 This hints to the system that the memory buffers are no longer needed and can be released for garbage collection.
 After calling this method, the memory buffers will be released as soon as possible based on current usage and other factors.
 Still, the release of memory may not be immediate.

 > It is important to note that calling `ReleaseMemoryBuffers` will mark all the currently allocated memory buffers as eligible for release, and new memory segments needed for new instances of `MemoryStreamSlim` will be allocated as needed.
 This can cause a performance hit if the memory buffers are needed again soon after being released.
-This is also different than the automatic memory release process, which will only release memory buffers that have not been used for a long period of time.
+This is also different than the automatic memory release process, which will only release memory buffers that have not been used for an extended period of time.

 ```csharp
 using KZDev.PerfUtils;